jumanjihouse/docker-duoauthproxy/README.md

 All files in this repo are subject to LICENSE (also in this repo).

-Your usage of the built docker image is subject to the terms at /root/duoauthproxy-*-src/duoauthproxy-build/doc/eula-linux.txt within the built image.
+Your usage of the built docker image is subject to the terms within the built image.

 View the Duo end-user license agreement:

-    eula='/root/duoauthproxy-*-src/duoauthproxy-build/doc/eula-linux.txt'
+    eula='/opt/duoauthproxy/doc/eula-linux.txt'
     docker run --rm -it duoauthproxy bash -c "cat $eula"

-Get a list of licenses for third-party components within the image:
+Get a list of licenses for third-party components within the images:

-    dir='duoauthproxy-*-src
+    dir='/root/duoauthproxy-*-src'
-    docker run --rm -it duoauthproxy bash -c "find $dir -iregex '.*license.*'"
+    docker run --rm -it duoauthproxy-builder bash -c "find $dir -iregex '.*license.*'"

 At the time this document is created, the above commands shows: